Flat-band ratio and quantum metric in the superconductivity of modified Lieb lattices: Supplementary Note 4: Mean-field results

 This behavior can be explained by the order parameter of the disconnected D site ($\Delta_D$) in the $d = 0$ case.
-When $d = 0$, $\Delta_D$ is zero in the DMFT results but nonzero (and large) in the mean-field results. this shows that in the absence of fluctuations, i.e., at the mean-field level, Cooper pairing is possible in the disconnected $D$ orbitals.
+When $d = 0$, $\Delta_D$ is zero in the DMFT results but nonzero (and large) in the mean-field results.
+This shows that in the absence of fluctuations, i.e., at the mean-field level, Cooper pairing is possible in the disconnected $D$ orbitals.
 Furthermore, $\Delta_D$ has a larger critical temperature than other orbitals when $d = 0$.
 For small but non-zero $d$ these strong Cooper pairs in the $D$ sites with large critical temperatures seem to enhance Cooper pairing in other orbitals, which raises the critical temperatures of these orbitals.
-This results in the critical temperature being maximized in the quasi-2D regime.
-However, this large order parameter is only an artifact of the mean-field approximation and not physical since it is not present in the more precise DMFT calculations.
-Thus, DMFT calculations are needed to produce reliable results for the different extensions.
+This results in the mean-field critical temperature being enhanced with $d = 0.5$ compared to the $d=0$ and $d=1$ cases.
+In this 3D case, the parameter $d$ can be used to tune the lattice from two to three dimensions, and thus, the mean-field critical temperature is maximized not in the two or three-dimensional cases but rather between them in the quasi-two-dimensional regime.
+However, this large order parameter at the disconnected $D$ site is only an artifact of the mean-field approximation and not physical since it is not present in the more precise DMFT calculations.
+We find that similar behavior can also be seen in two-dimensional lattices, where one can disconnect some orbitals while still keeping the original Lieb lattice.
+Such lattices include, for example, the diagonally extended and decorated lattices.

-It was also confirmed that even in real-space DMFT results, the order parameter of the orbital $D$ is zero when $d = 0$.
-In the real-space DMFT, each orbital is mapped to its own impurity problem, while in the DMFT method used earlier, the impurity was the entire unit cell.
-This real-space DMFT includes the fluctuations inside the orbitals, while the so-called cluster DMFT also includes fluctuations between different orbitals in the unit cell.
-However, also these intra-orbital fluctuations can break the Cooper pairing in the disconnected $D$ sites, producing zero $\Delta_D$ when $d = 0$.